Collinformatics/AudioTranscription/README.md

       C:\Users\AccountName\PycharmProjects\AudioTranscription\.venv\Scripts\python.exe

-- Add the interpreter path to your IDE:
+- Add the interpreter path to the Intellij IDE:

-  Go to the drop-down menu option, and select "File" -> "Project Structure"
+  Go back to Intellij and open the drop-down menu option, and select "File" -> "Project Structure"

   After clicking on "Project Structure", click on "Modules" then the "+" icon.